-As an example, it could be argued that Milton of Potterton neighbouring OP1 is in fact close to Sands of Forvie than FV121 at Gourdie Park.
-(Milton of Potterton, the border of OP1 site is 13.3 miles from Forvie Sands, whilst Groudie Park is 14.1 miles away from Forvie Sands.)
+As an example, it could be argued that Milton of Potterton, neighbouring OP1, is in fact closer to Sands of Forvie than FR121 at Gourdie Park.
+(Milton of Potterton, the border of OP1 site is 13.3 miles from Forvie Sands, whilst Gourdie Park is 14.1 miles away from Forvie Sands.)
 This is an inaccuracy of reporting by omission.
-This should have been concluded when discussing biodiversity on OP1 and OP2.
+This should have been included when discussing biodiversity on OP1 and OP2.

-Previous Local Development Plans:-
+Previous Local Development Plans

-In the submission of the report of the examination, dated 19th December 2016, planning reporters acknowledged that no modifications to the Green Belt were recommended in Potterton.
-Under Settlement Features, "Paragraph 49 of Scottish Planning Policy identifies that a Green Belt should support the Spatial Strategy by directing development to the most appropriate locations, protecting and enhancing character, landscape setting and identity of a settlement and provides access to open space.
-It is appropriate to maintain the Green Belt around Potterton to support the vision for settlement".
+In the Submission of the Report of the Examination, dated 19th Dec 2016, planning reporters acknowledged that no modifications to the Green Belt were recommended for Potterton.
+Under Settlement Features, "Paragraph 49 of Scottish Planning Policy identifies that a Green Belt should support the Spatial Strategy by directing development to the most appropriate locations, protecting and enhancing character, landscape setting and identity of a settlement and provide access to open space.
+It is appropriate to maintain the Green Belt around Potterton to support the vision for the settlement".
 Potterton was excluded from Strategic Growth Area at this time.

-"No evidence has been provided to substantiate the concern that the long term viability of existing services may be threatened unless growth is permitted.
-Even if this were the case, this would not be an adequate base for permitting the large scale growth being sought".
+"No evidence has been provided to substantiate the concern that the long-term viability of existing services may be threatened unless growth id permitted.
+Even if this were the case, this would not be an adequate basis for permitting the large-scale growth being sought."